ILoveAGoodCrisp/Atlas/README.md

 The theme can be enabled through the VSCode toolbar by selecting File>Preferences>Color Theme, and then selecting "Atlas".
 Alternatively, you can bring up the theme select menu using Ctrl+K followed by Ctrl+T

+**Auto-formatting**

+You can press enter before a closing parenthesis ")" to automatically drop that parenthesis two lines and indent a new line for you to type on.
+Additionally, you can hit ctrl+enter while inside of a line to quickly create a new line directly below the current.

 **Using intellisense with Atlas**

 Ctrl+Spacebar is the default shortcut to use intellisense.
 Once enabled you will be able to see a list autocomplete options each time you begin typing.
 Press Ctrl+Spacebar again to turn this function off.